-The Big Three MNOs, MegaFon, VimpelCom and MTS, represent a significant portion of our merchant base, together accounting for 9% of our revenue for the year ended December 31, 2013 and for 19% of our revenue for the year ended December 31, 2012, and historically accounting for a higher percentage.
+Our merchant base is significantly concentrated, with the Big Three MNOs, MegaFon, VimpelCom and MTS, which together accounted for 19% of our revenue for the year ended December 31, 2012 and historically accounted for a higher percentage.
 Our operating results will continue to depend on the Big Three MNOs' continued use of our services for the foreseeable future.
 While we believe that we have generally enjoyed good commercial relations with each of these companies, there can be no assurance that the Big Three MNOs will renew their contracts with us on terms as favorable as those we currently have.
 In addition, the Big Three MNOs may seek to reduce costs by decreasing their dependence on us as a payment acceptance channel and to drive their consumers to other channels that may offer more competitive pricing terms or increased convenience.
 In particular, the Big Three MNOs promote post-payment tariff plans and payments through automatic withdrawal of funds from a consumer's bank account when the mobile phone account needs to be reloaded.
 They are also actively developing their own alternative payment methods, such as mobile banking and acceptance of payments through their retail networks.
 As a result of increased bargaining power due to these factors, the Big Three MNOs have been able to negotiate the reduction, and in some cases virtual elimination, of the merchant fees that they pay us, which has resulted in us moving to a consumer fee and value added services driven revenue model.
 All of these factors could contribute to a deterioration in, or termination of, our relationships with one or all of the Big Three MNOs.
-If we lose any of our key merchants, including the Big Three MNOs, and are unable to replace this business, or if our current terms of doing business with any of these merchants become significantly less favorable, our business, financial condition and results of operations may be materially adversely affected.
+If we lose any of our key merchants, including the Big Three MNOs, and are unable to replace this business, or if our current terms of doing business with any of these merchants becomes significantly less favorable, our business, financial condition and results of operations may be materially adversely affected.